moyiliyi/keras-faster-rcnn/README.md

 # keras-frcnn
 Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

-CURRENT STATUS:
-- frcnn is implemented except for the regression layer for the classifier
-- only resnet50 architecture is currently supported
-- weights for theano backend coming shortly

 USAGE:
 - train_frcnn.py can be used to train a model.
 To train on Pascal VOC data, simply do: python train_frcnn.py /path/to/pascalvoc/data/